-The panel composed of Silvia Rosi, Alejandro Chaskielberg, Ligia Popławska, and the PhMuseum Team will select up to 20 projects among all of the submissions to take parte in a collective video projection that will be included in the festival's main program and screened several times over the festival's weekends.
+PhMuseum Director Giuseppe Oliverio and Curator Rocco Venezia will select up to 20 projects among all of the submissions to take parte in a collective video projection that will be included in the festival's main program and screened several times over the festival's weekends.

 We hope you will join us in a few months in Bologna!
 This is why we liked the idea to offer a free daily pass to all the open call participants.
 To claim it, you'll just need to present your work and confirm your attendance in a second moment.

-The festival will have its headquarters DumBO, a project of urban re-generation that is transforming a former railways deposit into a multifunctional space for the new generations.
-Plus, we are working for free installations in key areas of the city.
+The festival will have its headquarters DumBO, a project of urban re-generation transforming a former railways deposit into a multifunctional space for the new generations.
+Public installations will be presented across town and in partners' galleries.

 Spazio Bianco is one of DumBO's main pavilions, characterised by a post-industrial charm, which develops over 1600 sqm and three modules, communicating with each other.

-Beyond the festival headquarters, we will present installations across the city of Bologna to invite you to discover its iconic historical center and the vibes of the new neighborhoods.
+Beyond the festival headquarters, we will present installations across the city of Bologna to invite you to discover its iconic historical center and the vibes of the new neighbourhoods.